obarker94/go-observability-example/README.md

 - PromTail - log collector / agent
 - Loki - log aggregation
 - Grafana - visualiser for traces, logs and anything else you wish to add.

+# Get started

+Ensure you have docker compose installed and simply run `docker compose up`.

+Navigate to `localhost:3000` to access Grafana.
+Hit the explore button on the side and browse Tempo for tracing, Loki for logs!